melanierichards/product-resources/README.md

 * `NOTION_TOKEN`: the secret generated when you create a [new Notion integration](https://developers.notion.com/docs/create-a-notion-integration#step-1-create-an-integration).
 * `DATABASE_ID`: the [ID for the database](https://developers.notion.com/docs/create-a-notion-integration#step-3-save-the-database-id) you want to use.
 Note, you need to first allow your integration to [access the database](https://developers.notion.com/docs/create-a-notion-integration#step-2-share-a-database-with-your-integration).

+If you deploy your site on a platform like Netlify, you will need to set these same [environment variables](https://docs.netlify.com/environment-variables/overview/#app) there as well!